What starts here changes the world - The University of Texas at Austin

 Professional Expectations of Trainees

-Trainees are expected to commit to and demonstrate ethical behavior as defined in the APA Code of Ethics and observe all CMHC policies and procedures.
+Trainees are expected to commit to and demonstrate ethical behavior as defined in the APA Code of Ethics and to become familiar with and observe all CMHC policies and procedures.
 Trainees are viewed as emerging professionals and are respected for the services and skills that they provide.
 Accordingly, it is expected that they will conduct themselves in a professional manner.

-• Provide six to eight hours each week to be used for scheduling individual therapy clients.
-During these hours, it is expected that practicum students will be present at the CMHC even when no clients are scheduled.
+• Provide six to eight hours each week to be used for scheduling individual counseling clients.
+During these hours, it is expected that practicum students will be present at the CMHC, UHS or CARE offices even when no clients are scheduled, due to the fact that clients may be scheduled close to the beginning of clinical appointment times.
 It is expected that practicum students will use unscheduled time to focus on assigned readings, prepare for supervision, review client records, or to perform case management activities (e.g., making referrals, writing progress notes).

 • Video / audio record every client session.
-Supervisors often view sessions privately and ask the trainee to show an individual therapy session (or specific part of a session) to aid supervision.
-Digitally recorded material related to clinical work is treated as confidential and trainees are instructed in how to ensure that this material is secured within the Center at all times.
+Supervisors often view sessions privately and ask the trainee to show an individual counseling session (or specific part of a session) to aid supervision.
+Digitally recorded material related to clinical work is treated as confidential and trainees are instructed in how to ensure that this material is secured at all times.

 • Be punctual, consistently attend, and actively participate in the practicum seminar.
 Practicum students are expected to read and be prepared to discuss assigned readings, to be actively involved in group discussions, and to openly discuss and enlist support and assistance with their clinical caseload.

-• Be familiar with, commit to, and follow the APA Ethical Principles of Psychologists and Code of Conduct along with the APA practice guidelines for multicultural populations, women and girls, LGB individuals, and older adults.
+• Be familiar with, commit to, and follow the APA Ethical Principles of Psychologists and Code of Conduct • along with the APA practice guidelines for multicultural populations, women and girls, LGB individuals, transgender and gender nonconforming people, and older adults.

 Evaluation and Feedback